sourcegraph/handbook/content/product-engineering/engineering/incidents/index.md

     _Resolved: We have resolved the issue and will conduct a postmortem to see how we can learn and grow.
 If you would like to know more, please email support@sourcegraph.com._

-  Need help using incident.io?
-Go to their Help Centre: https://docs.incident.io/

 - Direct message updates/responses to customers (if relevant) in #support- or #trial- customer Slack channels or Zendesk email tickets
 - Draft suggested social media posts (at marketing’s request; marketing will revise to match Sourcegraph tone, etc)
 - Internal updates in the dedicated Slack channel by keeping the incident.io status up to date.
 All teammates joining the chat room will get the current status provided by incident.io.
 At any time, a user in the chat room can see the current status using this slack command: `/incident recap`.